gargleyark/gargleyark/README.md

 - Law of two feet - I don't expect you to waste your valuable time; if a meeting is dragging on or going off topic then voice it, and if you have something more important to do then go and do it.

 ## Working hours:
-I normally kick off my day (either over breakfast at home or while commuting in) by checking emails/catching up on messages before standup at 9am.
+I normally kick off my day (either over breakfast at home ~or while commuting in~) by checking emails/catching up on messages/reviewing code before standup at 10am.
 From then I will usually be available until at least 5:30pm.
 The best way to reach me while I'm at work is via Slack - but if I'm in the office then come and find me!

 For important questions or emergencies I'm available by Slack at any reasonable hour of the day or night (but I do NOT expect the same from my team).
 If you need my immediate attention then please give me a call.
+However, if by some unlikely event\* Slack is removed from personal devices for security reasons, my Slack profile will have my Whatsapp number.

 If I'm on holiday then it will be clearly marked in my calendar and I'll have a Slack status set.
 I am often (intentionally) on holiday with very limited internet connectivity.